asharif1990/eudi-wallet-it-docs/docs/en/backup-restore.rst

    ]
   }

-The JOSE header of the backup JWT MUST contain the following REQUIRED claims:
+The JOSE header of the backup JWT MUST contain the following REQUIRED parameters:

 .. list-table::
     :widths: 20 60 20